Tripartite System of education in England, Wales and Northern Ireland: The fall of the meritocracy

 In 1958 the sociologist Michael Young published a book entitled The Rise of the Meritocracy.
 A mock-historical account of British education viewed from the year 2033, it satirised the beliefs of those who supported the Tripartite System.
 Young argued that grammar schools were instituting a new elite, the meritocracy, and building an underclass to match.
 If allowed to continue, selective education would lead to renewed inequality and eventually revolution.

-This reflected a growing dissatisfaction on the left with the results of the Tripartite System.
-Whereas the previous generation of Labour politicians had focused on the social mobility afforded to those who passed their eleven plus, now concern became focused upon those who were sent to secondary moderns.
-Once the Tripartite System had been implemented, the middle classes were found to be much more likely to win places at grammar schools.
-It was feared that society was being divided into a well-educated middle class elite and a working class trapped in the secondary modern schools, or "eggheads and serfs".
-To some on the left, such as Graham Savage of the LCC, it became an article of faith that the only way to bring about equality was by putting everyone through the same schools.

 In July 1958 the Labour leader Hugh Gaitskell formally abandoned the Tripartite system, calling for "grammar-school education for all".
 The party's fiercest opponent of the grammar school was Gaitskell's protégé, Anthony Crosland.

-Experiments with comprehensive schools had begun in 1949, and they had taken hold in a few places in the UK.
+Experiments with comprehensive schools had begun in 1946 by the London County Council, and they had taken hold in a few places in the UK.
 Anglesey, London, Coventry, the West Riding and Leicestershire had all abolished the Tripartite System in the 50s and early 60s, for a variety of reasons.
-They offered an alternative to the existing system which was seized upon by its opponents.
-Comprehensives were held up as less divisive, and pupils were said to benefit from the abolition of selection.

-Paradoxically, at the same time as Labour was attacking the Tripartite System for its inequalities, some in the middle class were increasingly upset at the social mobility it fostered.
-As educational testing became more exact and subject to less class bias, an increasing proportion of middle class children were being sent to secondary moderns.
-The Tripartite System fell victim to its own elitism, as the traditional supporters of the grammar schools began to worry about their own children's educational future.